 TxCell Scanning Laser Delivery System ("TxCell").
-TxCell was initially introduced in 2012.
-It allows the physician to perform multi-spot pattern scanning for efficient delivery of our MicroPulse laser.
+TxCell allows the physician to perform multi-spot pattern scanning for efficient delivery of our MicroPulse laser.
 The TxCell has been an important contributor to the adoption of our IQ laser systems for the treatment of DME.